halturin/mx/README.md

 - client has 'offline' state and the 'defer' option is set to 'true'

-You have to set 'async' Client option to 'false' for delivery control.
+Using 'async' Client option allows you control the delivery process.
 Default value of this option is 'true'.

 ## Distributed mode